Course access automation repair

 Repair the path from checkout to course or membership access.

-I fix the full customer state path from checkout result to CRM tag or field, WordPress user, membership level, LMS enrollment, onboarding email, failed-payment logic, and support visibility.
+Payment-to-course access repair should fix the full customer-state path: checkout result, CRM tag or field, WordPress user, membership level, LMS enrollment, onboarding email, failed-payment behavior, cancellation logic, and support visibility.

 • Course creators and membership businesses where buyers pay but do not reliably get access.